Special Research Programmes (SFBs)

 - A core group of five to fifteen internationally outstanding researchers from all scientific/scholarly disciplines1, in particular from the humanities, social sciences and cultural sciences, form a special research programme at an Austrian research institution.

 - Participation in a special research programme is possible in addition to the currently applicable project number restriction of three FWF projects.
 Each researcher may only participate in a maximum of two SFBs, including participation in an SFB funded by the DFG in Germany.
+If a researcher is already involved in two SFB projects (in Austria or Germany) as a subproject leader, no further participation in an SFB draft proposal is possible.
+This applies to both the application and implementation phases of a project.

 - One researcher acts as coordinator (former spokesperson) of the special reseach programme.